Matagalls/RaspRuler/README.txt

 ///                               RaspRuler                                 ///
 ///////////////////////////////////////////////////////////////////////////////

-RaspRuler is a simple Gui program that allow control over LAN of a Raspberry Pi server.
+RaspRuler is a simple Gui program that allows control over LAN of a Raspberry Pi server.
 This is a personal project, so it only fits the personal needs of myself, but I'm sharing the code if it's any help to anybody.
 Please send any suggestion or bug report to: